The Montessori Primary Classrooms

 RMA Programs: Preparing Your Child Every Day

-One day’s lessons may be focused on functions of the human body, while another day’s may encourage children to explore what makes the earth’s continents distinct from one another.
-Frequent art activities help your child express himself or herself in a multitude of ways.
-When a child graduates from Renaissance Montessori Academy, he or she enters elementary school ready to learn in a structured environment.
+One day’s lessons may be focused on functions of the human body, while another day’s may encourage children to explore what makes the Earth’s continents.
+Frequent art activities help your child express themselves in a multitude of ways.
+Our Primary classrooms prepare children not only for academic success but also for a lifetime of learning.
+Many families choose to continue into RMA’s Elementary program, where children expand on the independence, problem-solving, and love of learning cultivated in Primary.

 Practical Life: